Guide to Meeting College Admissions Officers

 During the meeting:

 Make a good first impression.
 College admissions officers are looking for students who will positively reflect their school.
 Demonstrate how your skills, values, and experiences make you an asset to the school.
 Dress appropriately, act professionally, and be confident.
-You want an admissions officer to know as well as you do that you are a perfect fit for the school.
+You want the admissions officer to understand that you are a perfect fit for the school.

 After the meeting: